kazuya-111/GovHack2025-Weave/README.md

-# GovHack2025-Weave
-GovHack2025 sites
-# 📱 Multilingual Civic Forum – Mobile App (Expo + React Native)
+# 🌐 Multilingual Civic Forum – Web App (React + Vite)

-A mobile application enabling citizens to exchange ideas in multiple languages, share news and event information, and engage with local councils.
+A responsive web application enabling citizens to exchange ideas in multiple languages, share news and event information, and engage with local councils.
-It integrates with the Flarum forum API, offering AI translation, news summaries, event listings, and a council dashboard.
+It integrates with the Flarum forum API, offering AI translation, news summaries, event listings, and a council dashboard — all accessible from any modern browser.

 ---